Ali Dizaei: Not One of Us book (2007)

+Senior appointments and later career (2004-2008)

 Dizaei was promoted to Chief Superintendent in May 2004 and became Borough Commander of Hounslow and later Borough Commander of Hammersmith and Fulham.
-In 2006, he was in the headlines again for criticising the Forest Gate raid and passenger profiling on aircraft.
+In 2006, he was in the headlines again for criticizing the Forest Gate raid and passenger profiling on aircraft.
 The Police Federation has accused him of "blissful ignorance" for the latter.